Classification and Checklist of Leeches (Phylum Annelida: Class Clitellata: Order Hirudinida) in North America north of Mexico

 Helobdella austinensis Kutschera, Langguth, Kuo, Weisblat & Shankland, 2013

-Helobdella blinni Beresic-Perrins, Govedich, Banister, Bain, Rose & and Shuster.
-2017
+Helobdella blinni Beresic-Perrins, Govedich, Banister, Bain, Rose & Shuster, 2017

 Helobdella californica Kutschera, 1988